kazurayam/SubprocessJ/docs/index.md

 1. You can execute arbitrary OS command in your Java application using `com.kazurayam.subprocessj.Subprocess`.

-2. You can stop a server process which is listening to a specific IP port using `com.kazurayam.subprocessj.ProcessKiller`.
+2. You can stop a server process which is listening to a specific IP port using `com.kazurayam.subprocessj.ProcessTerminator`.

 ## Motivation